Dina Pugliese

-Dina Pugliese ([ˈdiːna puʎˈʎeːze, -eːse]; born May 22, 1974) is a Canadian television personality, formerly the co-host of City Toronto's Breakfast Television.
-She joined the show in 2006, replacing Liza Fromer.
+Dina Pugliese ([ˈdiːna puʎˈʎeːze, -eːse]; born May 22, 1974) is a Canadian television personality.
+She has served as a co-host of Citytv's morning show Breakfast Television, initially from 2006 to 2023, and returning in 2025.

+Career

 Born in Toronto, Pugliese grew up in Woodbridge, Ontario and is of Italian descent.
 She is a graduate of York University (Sociology and Mass Communications) and Humber College (Journalism).
-Prior to joining Breakfast Television, she began her career as a producer of Global Television Network's The Bynon Show and Toronto 1's Toronto Today, later becoming an entertainment reporter and host of The A-List and Star!'s Star!
+She began her career as a producer of Global's The Bynon Show and Toronto 1's Toronto Today, later becoming an entertainment reporter and host of The A-List and Star!'s Star!
 Daily.
-She has also hosted MuchMusic's MuchMusic VJ Search and Citytv's New Year's Eve special from Nathan Phillips Square.
+She has also hosted MuchMusic's VJ Search and Citytv's New Year's Eve special from Nathan Phillips Square.
 She is a past member of the Girl Guides of Canada.
+In 2006, she joined Citytv's morning show Breakfast Television, replacing Liza Fromer.